erikmartino/websid/raspi/websid_module/README.md

 modules.
-So in order to use this module on your machine you'll have to disable the silly GPL checks before building your kernel. see: kernel/linux/include/linux/license.h  (just "return 1;" in "license_is_gpl_compatible") (and maybe kernel/linux/scripts/mod/modpost.c (just "return;" in "check_for_gpl_usage"))
+So in order to use this module on your machine you'll have to disable the silly GPL checks before building your kernel. see: kernel/linux/include/linux/license.h  (just "return 1;" in "license_is_gpl_compatible")
-PS: don't worry, rebuilding a previously built kernel with these changes takes less than 5 minutes..
+PS: don't worry, rebuilding a previously built kernel with only this change takes less than 5 minutes..

 ## Background information